Clinical Science

 You may have significant specialized research interests closely aligned with other concentrations which you may indicate on your application as a second or third area of interest.
 The graduate program in psychology encourages students to take advantage of the range of research expertise reflected in our faculty.
 Please see the list of faculty recruiting CS students here.
 You may select any of these faculty members as potential research mentors while selecting CS as your first concentration

-The CS concentration is the department’s clinical psychology PhD program, accredited by both APA and PCSAS.
-The CS concentration is designed for individuals who intend to apply for licensure regardless of the way in which you plan to integrate research and clinical work in your career as a clinical scientist.
-Students accepted into this program will complete clinical training including an internship, and are expected to apply for and obtain licensure within 5 years of graduation.
+The CS concentration is the department’s clinical psychology PhD program, accredited by both APA-CoA and PCSAS.
+The CS concentration is designed for individuals who intend to apply for licensure as a health service provide (HSP) regardless of the way in which you plan to integrate research and clinical work in your career as a clinical scientist.
+Thus, CS concentration graduates are expected to obtain licensure within 5 years of graduation.

 Students utilize a range of scientific methodologies to investigate biological, cognitive, affective and social processes that are associated with risk and intervention for psychopathology.
 Students learn to apply the perspective and skills of a clinical scientist to research, teaching, and professional environments including academic departments, research institutes, medical schools, community mental health facilities, or other practice settings.